platformatic/platformatic/docs/db/authorization/rules.md

 This is useful for custom plugins for which the authentication is not necessary, so there is no user role set when invoked.

 :::info
-Skip authorization rules is not possible on the automatically generated REST and GraphQL APIs.
+Skip authorization is only applicable in custom plugins and cannot be used in automatically generated REST and GraphQL APIs.
 :::

 ## Avoid repetition of the same rule multiple times

-Very often we end up writing the same rules over and over again.
-Instead, it's possible to condense the rule for multiple entities on a single entry:
+To prevent redundancy and repetition of rules, you can condense similar rules for multiple entities into a single rule entry.

 ```js
  app.register(auth, {